 We strongly advise students to only borrow what is absolutely needed.
 Lake Land College is a low-cost institution, and we want to keep your student loan debt at a minimum upon graduation or transfer to a four-year institution.

 Subsidized = Cost of Attendance (COA) - Expected Family Contribution (EFC) - Expected Financial Assistance

 Unsubsidized = Cost of Attendance (COA) – Expected Financial Assistance

-What is the interest rate on Stafford Loans?
+What is the interest rate on Direct Loans?

-For the 2013-14 academic year, the interest rate on subsidized and unsubsidized Stafford loans is 3.86%.
+For the 2014-15 academic year, the interest rate on subsidized and unsubsidized Direct loans is 4.66%.

 What is Entrance Loan Counseling?

-Because borrowing under the Stafford loan program is a serious financial obligation that should not be entered into lightly, all students who borrow a Stafford loan must complete an entrance loan counseling session before loan funds can be disbursed.
+Because borrowing under the Direct loan program is a serious financial obligation that should not be entered into lightly, all students who borrow a Direct loan must complete an entrance loan counseling session before loan funds can be disbursed.

 Students complete the online loan counseling through the U.S. Department of Education's Direct Loans Web site.
 Click on the Entrance and Exit Counseling option and then select "Entrance Counseling."

 How do I sign my Master Promissory Note?